-Objective 2.2: Engage with community groups, labour and industry to recruit skilled workforce and enhance CBA awareness.
+Objective 2.2: Engage with community groups, labour and industry to recruit skilled workforce and enhance Community Benefits Agreement awareness.

-An objective of the CBA is to grow and diversify the workforce.
-BCIB cannot achieve its mandate alone and requires support from a range of partners, communities, First Nations Rightsholders and agencies to recruit and mobilize workers and successfully implement the CBA.
+An objective of the Community Benefits Agreement is to grow and diversify the workforce.
+BCIB cannot achieve its mandate alone and requires support from a range of partners, communities, First Nations Rightsholders and agencies to recruit and mobilize workers and successfully implement the Community Benefits Agreement.

-- Communicate employment opportunities to organizations by working with local community groups, economic development associations, equity seeking and underrepresented groups. - Work in partnership with the Affiliated Unions, SkilledTradesBC and the Ministry of Post Secondary Education and Future Skills as well as local school districts, through their career counsellors, to present project opportunities to students. - Engage with local governments to help attract the workforce to projects being built in their communities. - Meet with local First Nations Rightsholders to communicate employment and upskilling opportunities and request a list of their qualified skilled workers for Priority Hiring.
+- Communicate employment opportunities to organizations by working with local community groups, economic development associations, equity seeking and underrepresented groups. - Work in partnership with the Affiliated Unions, SkilledTradesBC and the Ministry of Post-Secondary Education and Future Skills as well as local school districts, through their career counsellors, to present project opportunities to students. - Engage with local governments to help attract the workforce to projects being built in their communities. - Meet with local First Nations Rightsholders to communicate employment and upskilling opportunities and request a list of their qualified skilled workers for Priority Hiring.

-Objectives of the CBA include maximizing access to CBA projects to all available and experienced workers13 and ensuring individuals, communities and businesses have full and fair opportunity to participate in the
+Objectives include maximizing access to Community Benefits Agreement projects to all available and experienced workers and ensuring individuals, communities and businesses have full and fair opportunity to participate in the benefits of Community Benefits Agreement projects.
+To do this, BCIB conducts targeted outreach to help recruit and mobilize a skilled